St. Mary's College of Maryland: Fulbright program

-Racial diversity

-As of Fall 2020, 27% of the students are "students of color", including 10% "African American".
-The college has a history of seeking to improve its racial diversity, as the enrollment over the last few decades has held white students in high majority.

 Historical studies

 Since 1840, the school has been charged by the state in various capacities in researching, interpreting and memorializing Maryland history at the site of Maryland's first colony and capitol, St. Mary's City, Maryland, which is also where the college is located.

 Historical Archaeology Field School

 In this capacity St. Mary's College of Maryland, in partnership with Historic St. Mary's City, also runs the Historical Archaeology Field School which is an internationally recognized institution.
 The field school has worked on over 300 archaeological dig sites in the St. Mary's City area over the last 40 years.

 School's inspirational historic grounding

 This research also includes a special focus and draws inspiration from local milestone historical events related to the struggle for establishment of democracy in Maryland, in many of its aspects, including: